 Rhodiola is anecdotally used as an adaptogenic herb to reduce stress, which can explain the evidence that Rhodiola acts as a nootropic as well.

 15. S-Adenosyl methionine is a nootropic that improves brain health by reducing the decline in cognitive function and improving the effectiveness of antidepressants (32).
 S-Adenosyl methionine (SAMe) is used to create and destroy biological substrates including proteins, fats, and hormones.
 Researchers illustrated that adding a SAMe supplement to patients already taking depression medications improved their remission rates by 14% (33).

 Building upon that, researchers recently found that SAMe may be just as effective as antidepressant medications in some patients (34).

 16. Ginkgo Biloba is a nootropic that can increase focus.
 The way Ginkgo Biloba is hypothesized to work is through its ability to increase blood flow to the brain allowing it to increase your brain’s ability to focus and retain memories (35).

 There are studies showing that Ginkgo Biloba supplements reduce age-related decline in cognitive skills (36, 37).
 Specifically, one study in healthy middle-aged people showed significant improvements in memory and thinking skills (38)

 17. Docosahexaenoic acid (DHA) is a nootropic that can increase memory.
 Your brain right now is about 25% DHA because DHA’s role is to maintain the structure and the function of your brain (39).

 Even more impressive, 90% of the omega-3 fatty acids located in the brain are DHA (40).

-It’s no surprise that consumption of DHA supplements are related to increased memory, reaction times, and problem-solving skills in the average population and those with mild decline in brain function (41, 42).
+It’s no surprise that the consumption of DHA supplements is related to increased memory, reaction times, and problem-solving skills in the average population and those with a mild decline in brain function (41, 42).